Insurance Review

 Independent insurance review for life, disability, long-term care, and umbrella coverage.
 Compound Advisory does not sell insurance — we review the policies you already own and tell you what fits, what does not, and where the gaps are.

 Our review is independent.
-We do not sell policies, we do not earn commissions, and we do not have a preferred carrier.
+We do not sell policies.
+We do not earn commissions.
+We do not have a preferred carrier.
 If you need more coverage, we will tell you.
 If you are overpaying for coverage you no longer need, we will tell you that too.

-Insurance is one of the few household expenses where the right answer can be more coverage, less coverage, or different coverage entirely — and the decision depends almost entirely on the underlying financial plan.
+Insurance is one of the few household expenses where the right answer can be more coverage, less coverage, or different coverage entirely.
+The decision depends almost entirely on the underlying financial plan.
 A retiree with $5M in liquid assets and grown children does not need the term life policy that made sense at 35.
-A 50-year-old business owner with concentrated equity and young children may need substantially more disability and life coverage than a generic recommendation would suggest.
+A 50-year-old business owner with concentrated equity and young children may need substantially more disability and life coverage than the generic recommendation suggests.
 The numbers tell us which it is.

 What We Review